 While it’s true that the number and the quality of reviews your book receives on Amazon does play a role in the exposure and visibility your book gets in search results and the “also boughts” sections of Amazon’s site, nobody truly knows the pinpointable role they play.
 Amazon has done a better job keeping that under wraps than Colonel Sanders has with keeping KFC’s chicken seasoning ingredients a secret.

 All we have is anecdotal opinions about our own preferences when looking at a book on Amazon and how many reviews, whether 1 star or 5 stars, we look for before deciding on making a purchase.
 Don’t believe any guru who tells you otherwise.
 Everybody just believes something someone has told them, but none of us have been able to get to the horse’s mouth for ourselves.

-So for that reason I decided to sit down recently and try getting to the bottom of this, or at least as close to the bottom as one can, and see what I could uncover.
+So for that reason, I decided to sit down recently (circa 2015 at the original time of writing this article) and try getting to the bottom of this, or at least as close to the bottom as one can, and see what I could uncover.

 While you can visit Amazon’s Customer Review Guidelines for yourself to get clues, you’ll mostly find standards and best practices as to how to craft an acceptable review.
-But you won’t get any idea of how they help in a product’s ranking, exactly.
+But you won’t get any idea of how they help in a product’s ranking, exactly or specifically.

 What Is Sales Rank On Amazon?

 The sales rank is a number with 1 to 8 digits.
 And here’s what we know about it and how books usually rank.
 I got the following bullet points from Chris McMullen who detailed this on his personal blog article Amazon.com Sales Rank—How Does it Work?
 (Research-Based).
 I didn’t put the next part in block quotes because I re-wrote it a bit, but otherwise, I got all these from his site instead of re-inventing the wheel: